elastic/crawler/docs/features/CRAWLER_DIRECTIVES.md

 The [sitemaps standard](https://www.sitemaps.org/index.html) defines the format and technical specification for sitemaps.
 Refer to the standard for the required and optional elements, character escaping, and other technical considerations and examples.

-The web crawler does not process optional meta data defined by the standard.
+The web crawler does not process optional metadata defined by the standard.
 The web crawler extracts a list of URLs from each sitemap and ignores all other information.

 There is no guarantee that pages (and their respective linked pages) will be indexed in the order they appear in the sitemap, because crawls are run asynchronously.

 Ensure each URL within your sitemap matches the exact domain — here defined as scheme + host + port— for your site.
-Different subdomains (like `www.example.com` and `blog.example.com`), and different schemes (like `http://example.com` and `https://example.com`), require separate sitemaps.
+Different subdomains (like `www.example.com` and `blog.example.com`) and different schemes (like `http://example.com` and `https://example.com`) require separate sitemaps.

 The web crawler also supports sitemap index files.
 Refer to [using sitemap index files](https://www.sitemaps.org/protocol.html#index) within the sitemap standard for sitemap index file details and examples.